 Children, even those who are vaccinated, can get sick more than once.
 However, children who are vaccinated are much less likely to get sick and if they do, they will likely experience less severe symptoms than vaccinated children.

-Symptoms of rotavirus generally appear suddenly 1-3 days after picking up the virus (the incubation period after exposure).
+Symptoms of rotavirus generally appear suddenly 1-3 days after exposure to the virus.

-People may still spread the virus for three days after the symptoms go away (after recovery).
+People may still spread the virus for two days before onset, and up to ten days after their symptoms begin.

+Yes.
 In a small number of cases rotavirus can kill when symptoms are severe and fluid loss is not treated.
-However, in Australia, routine immunisation has successfully decreased the severity of symptoms experienced by people, and hence the number of cases requiring hospitalisation.
+However, in Australia, routine immunisation has successfully decreased the number of rotavirus cases, and the severity of symptoms in those who contact the disease, hence the number of cases requiring hospitalisation.

 Yes, however children who are vaccinated are much less likely to get sick and if they do, they will likely experience less severe symptoms than vaccinated children.